Kalatz/exercise_recognition/README.md

 The data are `x`,`y`,`z` coordinates in the 3D space on various key body parts as the plot above shows and the labels are the movement positions `jumping_jacks_down`, `jumping_jacks_up`, `pullups_down`, `pullups_up`, `pushups_down`, `pushups_up`, `situp_down`, `situp_up`, `squats_down`, `squats_up`.
 Also, it should be mentioned that (x,y,z)=(0,0,0) is in the middle of the pelvis and the reference plain (z=0) is different for every pose and does not always represent the ground.

 ## Visualisation
-Most of the points, even if they are important for the identification of the exercise, they clatter the plot making it impossible to tell positions apart.
-Keeping only points 0, 11, 12, 13, 14, 15, 16, 23, 24, 25, 26, 27, 28 as seen on the plot above ensures better visualization.
+Most of the points, even if they are important for the identification of the exercise, clatter the plot, making it impossible to tell positions apart.
+Keeping only points 0, 11, 12, 13, 14, 15, 16, 23, 24, 25, 26, 27, 28 as seen in the plot above ensures better visualization.

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/Data%20points%20plot.png)